 Of important note, Menlo Park is also a city of artists.
 Menlo Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Menlo Park’s character.

-Menlo Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Menlo Park is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Menlo Park is a very ethnically-diverse city.
+Menlo Park is an extremely ethnically-diverse city.
 The people who call Menlo Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Menlo Park residents report their race to be White, followed by Asian.
 Menlo Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.85% of the city’s residents.
-Important ancestries of people in Menlo Park include German, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 16.47% of the city’s residents.
+Important ancestries of people in Menlo Park include English, Irish, Italian, and European.

 The most common language spoken in Menlo Park is English.
 Other important languages spoken here include Spanish and Chinese.